kcoovi/ulauncher-link-opener/README.md

-# uLauncher Default Browser Extension
+# uLauncher Link Opener Extension for Linux Systems

 Quickly open websites in your system's **default browser** using a simple keyword shortcut.